benjamin-maynard/ios-usage-prometheus-exporter/README.md

 These are exported via the `ios_app_open_total` Prometheus Counter Metric.
 This metric has two labels:
 1. `deviceName`: Derived from the `deviceName` HTTP header, used for aggregating stats across multiple devices.
-2. `appName`: Derived from th `appName` HTTP header, used for identifying individual, or groups of applications.
+2. `appName`: Derived from the `appName` HTTP header, used for identifying individual, or groups of applications.

 ### HTTP Request
 `GET https://<YOUR-FQDN>/api/v1.0/incTotalAppOpens/`